intel/sawr/sawr_master/INSTALL.md

 Currently only standard desktop Ubuntu (running Unity) is supported, not Xubuntu or Lubuntu.
-However, if you really want XFCE or another lightweight window manager, it is possible to install it and have it run by default (or even no window manager, which may make even more sense...).
+However, if you really want XFCE or another lightweight window manager, it is possible to install it later and have it run by default (or even no window manager, which may make even more sense...).

 However, it is recommended to first complete a working install before trying